We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When levels of an electrolyte are too low, it is important to include food choices that have high quantities of the substance.
 Here are some food sources for each of the main electrolytes:

 |Potassium||potatoes with skin|

 It is important to have in mind how much of each electrolyte is provided in a food source.
-The United States Department of Agriculture (USDA) offers a useful resource for checking the nutritional content of foods.
+The United States Department of Agriculture (USDA) offers a useful resource for

 Supplements are also an option for managing low levels of an electrolyte.
 For example, older adults often do not consume enough potassium, and levels may also be reduced by treatments with corticosteroid or diuretic medication.
 In these instances, potassium tablets can boost the concentration in the blood.